gvwilson/thirdbit/_posts/2015/2015-11-23-how-i-handle-email.md

     <p>
       Don't be afraid to let important-but-not-urgent email pile up, but allocate an afternoon each week for clearing it.
-Again, do this offline&mdash;give yourself space to think medium-sized joined-up thoughts.
+Again, do this offline–give yourself space to think medium-sized joined-up thoughts.
     </p>
   </li>